kunalm8470/AspNet6InDepth/README.md

     - Hosted Services
         - Implement hosted services using `IHostedService` interface
         - Implement background services by overriding the `BackgroundService` class
+    - Mapping objects from one type to another using Automapper
+    - Mediator pattern
+        - Implement loosely coupled in memory services using MediatR library

 3. **Data Access in ASP.NET 6 API Application**
     - Data Access using Micro ORM Dapper and Postgres SQL